What is rotavirus and why does my baby need to be immunised?

 Is the rotavirus immunisation an injection?

-No. The new rotavirus immunisation being used in the UK is called Rotarix.
-Like the polio virus, Rotarix vaccines can be given in a liquid on your baby’s tongue.
-Since 1 July 2013 all babies in the UK are offered the rotavirus immunisation (since May 2013 in Scotland).
+No. The rotavirus immunisation used in the UK is called Rotarix.
+Like the polio virus, Rotarix vaccines are given in a liquid on your baby’s tongue.

 When will my baby be due for the rotavirus vaccine?